-The College Student Development program has a full-time cohort model that can be completed in two years without the need to take summer courses, and a part-time cohort model for athletic graduate assistants and working professionals that can be completed in three years.
-In response to the COVID-19 pandemic, the CSD program will adhere to the university's reopening plan, which prioritizes important safety measures, such as some classes temporarily being delivered in an hybrid or online format.
+The Counseling program has a full-time cohort model that can be completed in two years with two summer courses, and a part-time cohort model for athletic graduate assistants and working professionals that can be completed in three years.
+In response to the COVID-19 pandemic, the program will adhere to the university's reopening plan, which prioritizes important safety measures, such as some classes temporarily being delivered in an hybrid or online format.
 When the above COVID-19 guidance is no longer in effect, the majority of courses are delivered through face-to-face classroom setting.
 When appropriate, a hybrid online/face-to-face approach is used.
 Courses are typically presented using a variety of instructional methods that include the use of lecture, seminar, training videos, experiential activities, tests, oral presentations and written assignments, video-recordings of practice, evaluation of field-experiences, and extensive personalized feedback.
-The program in College Student Development utilizes the latest version of Canvas Learning Management System to assist in the delivery of instruction.
+The counseling program utilizes the latest version of Canvas Learning Management System to assist in the delivery of instruction.